neu-se/galette/supplemental/README.md

 * \<TOOL\> is the taint tracking system to be used: galette, phosphor, or none.
 * \<TIMEOUT\> is the maximum amount of time to run the DaCapo process for in minutes

-This command will run the specified DaCapo benchmark with the specified taint tracking system until the specified timeout has elapsed or the benchmark terminates.
+This command will run the specified DaCapo benchmark for ten iterations with the specified taint tracking system until the specified timeout has elapsed or the tenth iteration completes.
 Once this command has completed, the output directory will contain the following files:

 ```